t3-oss/create-t3-app/www/src/pages/en/faq.md

 We have decided against including i18n by default in `create-t3-app` because it's a very opinionated topic and there are many ways to implement it.

 However, if you struggle to implement it and want to see a reference project, we have a [reference repo](https://github.com/juliusmarminge/t3-i18n) that shows how you can add i18n to a T3 App using [next-i18next](https://github.com/i18next/next-i18next).

+## Why are we using `/pages` and not `/app` from Next.js 13?

+As per [T3-Axiom #2](/en/introduction#bleed-responsibly), we love bleeding edge stuff but value stability, your entire router is hard to port, [not a great place to bleed](https://youtu.be/mnwUbtieOuI?t=1662).
+While `/app` is [a glimpse into the future](https://youtu.be/rnsC-12PVlM?t=818), it's not ready for production; The API is in beta and expected to have breaking changes.

+For a list of supported, planned, and worked on features in the `/app` dir, visit the [beta Next.js docs](https://beta.nextjs.org/docs/app-directory-roadmap#supported-and-planned-features).